UPinar/MulExercise/README.md

-This small project is a cheat sheat for a lesson exercises.
+This small project is a cheat sheet for a lesson exercises.

 It solves x64 assembly instructions IMUL and MUL